 Emily is a St. Joseph’s Bay native who’s lived other places, but always managed to find her way back home.
 A lover of boats, raw oysters, and quiet mornings watching the sun brighten the day are some of the simplicities she loves about Old Florida life.
 Working with Melissa and Christina to create Saints of Old Florida has allowed her to experience her home in a deeper way and share what she’s learned in the pages of their beautiful book.

 Chuck Reece and his wife Stacy run Down South House and Home, an online store that offers recipes, southern gifts and tells the stories of the new South – pieces about bartenders, musicians, cooks, designers, farmers, scientists, innovators, writers, thinkers and craftsmen – showing the reader the spots that make the South a far better place than most folks think it is.
-A former editor of the online magazine The Bitter Southerner, Chuck will be moderating the Bitter Southerner stage over the weekend, including leading a panel discussion with Marie Cochran, Elnora Spencer and Dom Flemons.
+A former editor of the online magazine The Bitter Southerner, Chuck will be moderating the Down South House and Home stage over the weekend, and doing a few other things.

 John Shelton Reed is a writer and lecturer who lives in Chatham county, North Carolina.
 He has written or edited twenty books, including 1001 Things Everyone Should Know About the South and Holy Smoke: The Big Book of North Carolina Barbecue, both written with his wife, Dale Volberg Reed.
 He belongs to the Fellowship of Southern Writers and served recently as that organization’s Chancellor.